AdityaGarg8/git-credential-email/README.md

 git credential-gmail --delete-token
 ```

-For **ProtonMail**, you need to delete both the session file and the key that encrypted it.
+For **Proton Mail**, you need to delete both the session file and the key that encrypted it.
 This command will help you for that:

 ```bash
 git protonmail --delete-session